AC297r-MBTA-2018/Final-Report/index.md

 | ***Figure 8: Inferred Cluster Demographics Comparison.** Inferred demographics distributions of clusters found using -  A. The hierarchical pipeline and the LDA algorithm; B. The non-hierarchical pipeline and the LDA algorithm; C. The hierarchical pipeline and the K-means algorithm; D. The non-hierarchical pipeline and the K-means algorithm.* |

 ### Sample Report
+Sample of automatically generated reports for clusters found using the **Hierarchical** pipeline and the **LDA** algorithm:

+- For Cluster 1

+    > The predicted type of rider for cluster 101 is weekend riders.
+There are 58597 riders in the cluster, taking on average 9.89 trips.
+These riders take most trips during 23:00-24:00 and 22:00-23:00 on weekdays, and during 12:00-13:00 on weekends.
+The most frequent trip origin is in zipcode 02115.

+- For Cluster 4

+    > The predicted type of rider for cluster 200 is less flexible commuters with normal commute hours.
+There are 123792 riders in the cluster, taking on average 42.78 trips.
+These riders take most trips during 8:00-9:00 and 17:00-18:00 on weekdays, and during 0:00-1:00 on weekends.
+The most frequent trip origin is in zipcode 02110.

+Sample of automatically generated reports for clusters found using the **Hierarchical** pipeline and the **K-means** algorithm:

 ## Conclusions